sfreeman422/RaspAlarm/README.md

 - webpack
 - Visit localhost:3000 on your browser and enjoy!

-# Struggles
-This application is still under development.
-- Promises were really hard to learn but a necessity in order to get async code to work properly.
-In my case, getting the user's location before making an API call for the weather.
-- The Raspberry Pi is throwing an "undervoltage" symbol, indicating that my power supply probably isn't enough.
-Plan to fix this by buying a new power supply, but will slog through for the time being.
-RESOLVED: Purchased a new power cable in February that was designed for use with the Raspberry Pi.

 # What I Learned
 Raspberry Pi's are cool, fun and cheap.
 This is my first Raspberry Pi project but will likely not be my last.

-Promises are hard!
-I had to consult a friend of mine to help me implement promises within my React lifecycle methods.
-I needed to be able to get the user's location and THEN get the weather for that location.
-It took me a few hours of messing about and consulting my friend on what I was doing wrong, but finally, we are getting the user's location THEN getting the weather.